TV review The Sunday Herald, December 5 2004

 Prodded by Bragg beyond usual rock journalism limits, he actually thinks his way through his answers.
 Their conversation ranges across the development of his music and its particular sense of space: teenage years drumming for the likes of Walter Horton in Chicago blues clubs; the days when The Stooges used to employ a microphone in a blender as support act; the year spent carving out the great novelistic, metronomic, future-moulding slabs of The Idiot and Lust for Life, the Books Of The Bible albums he made in Berlin with David Bowie.
 It’s candid and insightful, and the enjoyment the visibly hooked Bragg takes from listening to it all is infectious.

 Best of all is the programme’s incredible archive.
 With the exception of Bowie, there have probably been more amazing pictures taken of Iggy than of any other performer of the past 45 years, and most seem to be here: black and white shots of The Stooges in action in 1969, images with a Dark Ages vibe; the famous peanut-butter and walking on hands 1970s concerts; those late-70s shows during which he seemed to have grown a horse’s tail.

 One of the best jokes of the 1970s was how, in an effort to kick his own monumental drug habit, Bowie moved to the heroin capital of Europe with Iggy.
-Actually, though, the real punchline came when the pair returned to the US in 1977 to promote the records they’d made and, clearly gunned to the eyeballs, turned up on Dinah Shore’s afternoon talkshow, to chat about nihilism and perform ‘Sister Midnight’ (about sleeping with your mother) and ‘Funtime’ (about getting stoned and pursuing casual anonymous sex) for the housewives of America.
+Actually, though, the real punchline came when the pair returned to the US in 1977 to promote the records they’d made and, clearly gunned to the eyeballs, turned up on Dinah Shore’s afternoon talkshow, to chat about nihilism and perform ‘Sister Midnight’ (about dreaming about sleeping with your mother) and ‘Funtime’ (about getting stoned and pursuing casual anonymous sex) for the housewives of America.

 Thankfully, excerpts of that most surreal meeting of minds feature heavily here, and now look stranger than ever.
 Perhaps the greatest compliment that can be paid to Bragg’s show is that Iggy seems far more at home here than he did on the Dinah Shore Show.
 I can’t recommend it highly enough.